abhishekarya1/Hash-Define-myNotes/content/web-api/security.md

 3. **Password grant flow**: app sends token request alongwith sign-in credentials to the auth server
 4. **Client credential grant flow**: no user interaction (sign-in), app directly requests a token (with client ID and secret), and gets a token back from auth_server

-The token we get back has an expiry data-time and accompanied by a refresh token that we use to refresh the main access token when it expires.
+The token we get back has an expiry date-time and accompanied by a refresh token that we use to refresh the main access token when it expires.
 We simply send the refresh token to auth server and get a new access token back.

 [Reference](https://roadmap.sh/guides/oauth)